InitializationData.java

 public Logger logger;

-/** The communicator observer used by the communicator. */
+/** The communicator observer used by the Ice runtime. */

 public CommunicatorObserver observer;

-/** threadStart is called whenever the communicator starts a new thread. */
+/** {@code threadStart} is called whenever the communicator starts a new thread. */

 public Runnable threadStart;